 On Saturday I did just the tiniest bit of treasure-hunting (and treasure-giving, as I donated a few items as well!), and came up with these little goodies that I wanted to share with you!

 First, photos don’t do justice to this blue vase – the bowl portion is made of tin, but the base is heavier… or maybe it’s weighted for stability.
 Anyway, it measures about 10 inches high and the blue mottled finish is really stunning in person.

 Next, I picked up five of these pretty little square scalloped bread plates by J&G Meakin – their ivory color goes with nearly everything in my cupboard, and they are made in England.
-I don’t know too much about the backstamp, but according to one source, the “sun” or “sol” backstamp was first registered in 1912 and “Sol ware” was produced from 1918-1963.
+I don’t know too much about the backstamp, but it appeares that the “sun” or “sol” backstamp was first registered in 1912 and “Sol ware” was produced from 1918-1963.
 So theoretically, these perfect little plates could be anywhere from 50 to 95 years old!
 At 79 cents each, I really just couldn’t say no.

 And speaking of backstamps, I felt a little funny about the mark on this pretty plate.
 It says, “Limoges China.”
 Limoges, of course, being the location where beautiful French china comes from.